 When you practice constant optimization, nothing should be considered sacred, and all of your old assumptions should be challenged on a regular basis.
 Are there other people out there doing things in a smarter way than you are?
 Great!
 You can easily follow their lead.
 Have your needs or tastes changed as you got older, or new innovations come up since you last bought something?
 Ideal – another chance to optimize.

 An unexpected benefit of all this self-imposed change is that it helps protect you from forming bad habits, which are hard to change once you get them.
 In fact, change itself becomes the habit, which is a good one to carry with you through your life.
-The willingness to experience change brings opportunity, wealth, learning, and happiness for most of us who embrace it.
+The willingness to experience change brings opportunity, wealth, learning, and happiness for those of us who are bold enough to embrace it.